eethomp/BCO_Specification/extension-additional_license.md

 The `additional_license` extension is defined as an array of licenses applied to the data and the script.

-`data_license` is a string containing the URL of the license applied to the data.
+`data_license` is a string containing the URL of the license applied to the data or datasets.

 `scripts_license` is a string containing the URL of the license applied to the scripts.

-Licenses of [Creative Commons](https://creativecommons.org/) can be applied to the data and licenses from the [GNU](https://www.gnu.org/licenses/licenses.html) can be applied to the scripts, software or source codes.
+Licenses of [Creative Commons](https://creativecommons.org/) can be applied to the data and licenses of [GNU](https://www.gnu.org/licenses/licenses.html) can be applied to the scripts, software or source codes.
 Additional information about the license can be added to the usability domain.

 ```json
     "extension_domain":{